xavidop/alexa-entities/README.md

 ![image](/img/intent.png)

-The actor is using the `AMAZON.Actor` built-in slot:
+The actor slot is using the `AMAZON.Actor` built-in slot:

 ![image](/img/slot.png)